Irwandi Yusuf: Political career

+Aceh's governor 2007-2012

+In the 2006 Aceh Gubernatorial Election, he ran as an independent candidate alongside Muhammad Nazar, securing 38.20% of the vote (768,745 out of 2,012,307 valid votes).
+He outperformed seven other candidate pairs, including Ahmad Humam Hamid with Hasbi Abdullah, Malik Raden with Sayed Fuad Zakaria, Azwar Abubakar with Nasir Jamil, Iskandar Hoesin with Saleh Manaf, Tamlicha Ali with Harmen Nuriqmar, Ghazali Abbas Adan with Salahuddin Alfata, and Djali Yusuf with Syauqas Rahmatillah.
+He took office on 8 February 2007.

-He took office on 8 February 2007 and established a normal relationship with the army that once pursued him as a Free Aceh Movement rebel.
-In an unusual move for a former revolutionary, he kept much of the old administration in place although he also moved to reform a range of positions in the senior ranks of the provincial public service.
+On his government, he worked with the army that once pursued him as a Free Aceh Movement rebel and also kept much of the old administration in place although he also moved to reform a range of positions in the senior ranks of the provincial public service.
 In a 2007 New York Times interview, Irwandi said, "I tell them, 'I believe, I trust you all.
 You are all trustworthy until you prove otherwise.
 Then I will know.'"
 In the same interview, he remarked that his former enemies in the cabinet were welcome to 'rock and roll' with him – "Rock and roll...
 That means to do something new, rocky, that was never felt before.
 It is spirit.
 Spirited people.
 Young blood.
 Young spirit."
-His first term expired on 8 February 2012, and later he lost his reelection run against Zaini Abdullah.

-In July 2018, he was arrested by the Corruption Eradication Commission, after allegedly having been caught red-handed receiving bribes.
-He was sentenced to seven years' prison on 8 April 2019, and upon appeal his sentence was increased to eight years.
-The Supreme Court of Indonesia reset his sentence to seven years on 13 February 2020.
-He was released on parole in October 2022.
-He remained the chairman of the Aceh Nanggroe Party during his sentence, and upon his parole he resumed his political activities.